icopy-site/awesome-cn/docs/awesome/awesome-transit.md

  - [Canadian Rail Atlas](https://rac.jmaponline.net/canadianrailatlas/) - a user-friendly, interactive map of Canada’s nearly 43,000-kilometre railway network.
  - [The Rail Map](https://www.therailmap.com/) - An Interactive Map with Train lines in North America using data from OpenStreetMap.
  - [JR pass](https://www.jrpass.com/map#) - Interactive Map of Mainline Rail in Japan.
- - [Belgian Train Map](https://trainmap.belgiantrain.be/) -  The Train Map shows realtime information about SNCB trains on the network such as their position on a map of Belgium.

 ### GTFS